‘Thank you so much for your invaluable help to me.’

 Financial-aid recipient: Joey Wishnia, who won the Colorado Theatre Guild’s Lifetime Achievement Award in 2011, was educated at Rhodes University and received a teaching diploma in Speech and Drama from Trinity College in London.
-He came to the United States in 1993 and quickly established himself in the local theatre community as an actor and director concentrating on classical theatre.
+He came to the United States in 1993 and quickly established himself in the local theatre community as actor and director concentrating on classical theatre.
 He has worked in practically every facet of the entertainment industry, most recently having performed in Vintage Theatre’s “Sunset Boulevard.”
 He has also written scripts for children’s theatre, devised and appeared in four one-man shows and developed several educational programs aimed at encouraging children to read.

 His story: Joey Wishnia has Macular Degeneration, which involves monthly visits for eye injections.
 He also has recently had two cataract removal surgeries (one eye at a time) and also has had two teeth extracted.
-These medical setbacks have made it hard for Joey to keep up with his everyday expenses.
+These medical setbacks have made it hard for Joey to keep up on his everyday expenses.

 A message from Joey Wishnia: “I would like to express my heartfelt thanks to the Denver Actors Fund.
 Not only because they have helped me, but because they hold an umbrella over the heads of our theatre community to protect us from the rain that always comes unexpectedly.”